Scottsville Museum, Return to home pageOur History

 What is the name of this historic home near Warren, and what is the surname of the family that has owned this property since 1747?

 The correct answer comes from Katherine Ellis of Scottsville, VA, and Ed Lay, Professor Emeritus of Architecture, University of Virginia, Charlottesville.
 Quoting Ed's answer, "The house is Morrisena at the intersection of Rts.
 626 and 627 near Warren.
-It was probably built for Hugh Morris in the mid 18th century and is still in the Morris family (John L. Morris, Jr.) to this day."
+It was probably built for Hugh Morris in the mid 18th century and as of 2005, it was still owned by the Morris family (John L. Morris, Jr.)."

 The Scottsville Bridge